Research Psychologist, Human Systems Integrations Division, NASA Ames Research Center

 Inducted in 2009

-Patricia Cowings began her career at NASA more than 30 years ago as the first African-American female scientist to be trained as an astronaut payload specialist.
 After working on Spacelab Mission Development-3, a simulated space shuttle mission, her experiment to study how astronauts adapt to the weightlessness of space was selected to fly on the STS-51B and STS-51C shuttle flights in 1985.
-This led Cowings to design an ambulatory instrument that made it easier to monitor the astronauts' physiological responses in space.
+This triumph led Patricia to design an ambulatory instrument that made it easier to monitor the astronauts’ physiological responses in space.
+She began her career at NASA more than 30 years ago as the first black female scientist to be trained as an astronaut payload specialist.